 It’s fall and a time when you can use leaves in fun activities.
-Setting up a fall fine motor sensory bin with leaves and kitchen utensils is a great way to introduce signs of the new season to children and to work on their all-important fine motor skills.
+Setting up a fall themed sensory bin with leaves and kitchen utensils is a great way to introduce signs of the new season to children and to work on their all-important fine motor skills.

 Fall Fine Motor Activity